kaiorosa1/100-days-of-code/log-r6.md

 ### Day 66: August 14, 2020

-**Today's Progress**: I wokred on the libsys api project.
-I'm applying everything that I learned thoughout my node course.
+**Today's Progress**: I worked on the libsys api project.
+I'm applying everything that I learned throughout my node course.
 I set up the first routes and config files and tested some initial code.

 **Thoughts**: I couldn't sleep much today so I will probably go to bed soon.
 I like that I'm already applying what I learned from the project.